-Prerequisites: PS-101 and PS-210.
+Prerequisites: PS-101 and PS-210 with a C- or above.
 This course will examine social and personality development from Piagetian, Neo-Piagetian and Sociocultural perspectives.

-PS-365 Cultural Psychology
+PS-365 Cultural Psychology LASC Categories: TLC, HBS, WAC

-LASC Categories: TLC, HBS, WAC Prerequisites: PS-101, EN-102, PS-210
+Prerequisites: PS-101, EN-102, PS-210 with a C- or